Chuck Wilson (pilot): Later years

 After retirement, Wilson worked in the aerospace industry at Raytheon as the senior corporate business development lead for air intelligence programs.
 He also worked for L-3 Communications’ Wescam/Sonoma Electro Optic (EO) imaging systems as a director of business development for airborne intelligence, surveillance, and reconnaissance (ISR) sensors.
 Wilson was also an aerospace consultant with the Goyak Group specializing in national security, foreign policy, and business development.

 Wilson remains active in the aerospace community as a volunteer for a number of organizations.
 He is a docent and military aviation lecturer at the Smithsonian National Air and Space Museum's (NASM) Steven F. Udvar-Hazy Center annex at Washington Dulles International Airport in Virginia.
 In 2016, he spoke at Freedom Museum in Manassas, Virginia about his USAF career as a U-2 pilot.
 In 2017, Wilson appeared in the documentary, The Dragon Lady, from the Smithsonian Channel’s Air Warriors series of videos.
 In 2019, he was elected chairman of The Cold War Museum’s Board of Directors.
 Wilson is a member of the Order of Daedalians and in 2019 served as chaplain of Daedalian Flight 4, the National Capital Flight, in Fort Myer, Virginia.

 In veterans' affairs, Wilson has served in increasingly responsible leadership roles.
 In 2015, Wilson commanded the Veterans of Foreign Wars (VFW) Hawkins-Reeve Post 7916 where he was awarded "All State" and "All American" honors recognizing exceptional leadership and accomplishment in membership growth and participation in key programs.
 On February 23, 2016, Wilson addressed the Senate of Virginia to stress the importance of House Bill 63 that would bring Virginia law in accordance with Federal law by exempting veteran service organizations from local taxation.
 House Bill 63 was approved by the Virginia assembly and signed into law by the governor.
 Later in 2016, Wilson was elected chairman of the Potomac Region Veterans Council where he represented over 15,000 veterans in 29 veteran service organizations.
 In 2017, Wilson transitioned to commander of Virginia District 10, where he again achieved "All State" and "All American" honors.
+In 2025, Wilson’s career was chronicled by the Americans Wartime Experience’s Voices of Freedom project.

 As of 2015, Wilson and his wife, Judy, have four children and four grandchildren.